gigabit101/ModJam3/README.md

 =======================

 WARNING
-This is a port of Steve's Factory Manager done by gigabit101 I currently have no rights to distribute the mod.
+This is a port of Steve's Factory Manager done by gigabit101.
 That said anyone who compiles the mod them self's can report any bugs to me here.

 Steve's Factory Manager is a Minecraft mod which allows you to set up systems that moves and manages items between inventories and machines.